cobalt-language/cobalt-language.github.io/mdbook/cobalt-docs/src/introduction.md

 ### Binaries

 Prebuilt versions are available from the [releases page](https://github.com/matt-cornell/cobalt-lang/releases/latest).
-As of right now, only the Linux `x86_64` build is available.
+As of right now, only the Linux `x86_64` build and Apple Silicon (`arm64`) is available.

 ### Building from source